xmlresolver/xmlresolver/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.xmlresolver/xmlresolver/badge.svg)](https://search.maven.org/search?q=g:org.xmlresolver)

-*Attention: On 22 May 2021, I moved this repository from my personal account to a new `xmlresolver` organization.
-GitHub should provide redirects, but you may want to update your git remote if you forked it before the move.*

-*Attention: On 7 August 2020, I changed the default branch in this repository to `main`.
-If you’ve got a clone of this repo, you may want to update it.
-Apologies for the inconvenience.*

 The xmlresolver project provides an advanced implementation of the SAX `EntityResolver`, the Transformer `URIResolver`, and a new `NamespaceResolver`.
 The implementation uses the OASIS XML Catalogs V1.1